AGsalamH/Twitter-clone/readme.md

 -----------------
 ##### For the sake of practicing

-- i'm gonna do it inspired by Django architecture
+- i'm trying to do it inspired by Django architecture
     - using the `apps` concept
     - Each app is an independent component and contains its [routes, controllers, models] inside of it.